Don’t Let Cyberattacks Disconnect Your Business Communications – Security

 - Enforce strong passwords.
 Birthdays and maiden names are not good passwords.
 Make sure the organization follows best practices for choosing strong passwords: between 8-14 characters long with a combination of lower and upper case letters, numbers, and a special character.
 However, remember not to make the password requirement too burdensome, or employees will write it down on a sticky note and paste it to their screens.ShoreTel lightens the load of enforcing passwords-which are required before using ShoreTel Communicator and voicemail.
 Both user and administrator passwords must be changed when a worker first logs into the ShoreTel system.
 Passwords must meet the requirements set by the system administrator.
 ShoreTel also integrates with Active Directory, which makes it easier for users to sign-on to multiple applications with a single password.

 - Use VPNs to protect remote workers.
 Many remote workers use the public Internet to connect to corporate headquarters.
 It’s key to secure this connection so that communications cannot be snooped.
+If a worker does believe that they have been hacked or information has been stolen from them, make sure to carry out an investigation with the help of Computer Forensic Experts so that the exact information which has been compromised can be identified and evidence against the hacker can be documented.

 - Perform regular security maintenance.
 Performing regular patching and keeping security protections up to date on both endpoints and the UC system itself is just good sense.
 Administrators can use the web-based ShoreTel Director to manage all voice applications from anywhere on the network.